YektaDev/secondhand-bookshop/README.md

 ![Screenshot](./screenshots/screenshot.png)

-Welcome to Book4Us, an asynchronous second-hand bookshop that showcases the power of Kotlin and modern web technologies.
-This project demonstrates the use of a different asynchronous programming technique than the usual techniques used in JavaScript-based technologies.
-This technique is using Coroutines.
-It's extremely powerful and keeps the code simple.
+Welcome to **Book4Us**, a simple fullstack bookshop demo.

 ## Project Overview

-Book4Us is built using a combination of cutting-edge technologies:
+Book4Us is powered by:

 + **Ktor Client:** A powerful HTTP client for Kotlin that enables seamless communication with the remote server to fetch book data.
-+ **Kotlin Serialization:** A modern serialization library for Kotlin that simplifies the parsing and serialization of JSON data.
++ **Kotlin Serialization (JSON):** A modern serialization library for Kotlin that simplifies the parsing and serialization of JSON data.
 + **Kotlin Coroutines:** A concurrency framework for Kotlin that allows for efficient and expressive asynchronous programming.
-+ **Compose HTML:** A port of Compose Multiplatform that targets HTML as the output, enabling the creation of dynamic and interactive web pages.
++ **Compose HTML:** A not very well-known port of Compose Multiplatform that targets HTML as the output, enabling the creation of dynamic and interactive web pages.
 + **Kobweb:** A modern, Kotlin-based web framework that leverages the power of Compose HTML for building web applications.